frogeducation/themebuilder/README.md

 FrogOS ThemeBuilder
 ===================

-####Combined the offline theme builder and theme boilerplate files
+####Combines the offline theme builder and theme boilerplate files
 ------------------------

 Whats in it?
 ------------------------
-* offline theme builder
+* Offline theme builder
-* example FrogOS widgets
+* Example FrogOS widgets
-* new HTML boilerplate files
+* New HTML boilerplate files
-* extended CSS markup
+* Extended LESS/CSS markup

 How to use it
 ------------------------